Cool Things to do in Montreal with Kids

 Photo: Panadream Theatre’s “The Giant Magician”

 Saturday mornings this winter are not for sitting in front of the TV watching cartoons!
 Not anymore!
-Throughout February and March, the Centaur Theatre is putting on various kid’s shows that the whole family can enjoy.
+Twice a month, the Centaur Theatre is puts on various kid’s shows that the whole family can enjoy.
 Take a look at their schedule for dates and details.

 Source: Musée Point-à-Callière